tc39/notes/es9/2018-05/may-22.md

 DD: I'd leave it up to the tool authors.
 You could invoke an IIFE with the censor pragma.

-Eric Faust: Are we worried about “use language feature” pragmas?
+Eric Faust: Are we worried about "use language feature" pragmas?

 DD: this isn't about function code, it's about source code text.
 You want to put this at the top of the file/class/block, and have it apply.
 In terms of precedent, I think it's ok to add esoteric pragmas.